Via Popilia: Road in north-eastern Italy

 The Ariminum to Ravenna tract seemed to use the coastal cliff and sandy strip.
 However, it seems to have later run into problems and for a stretch a more inland route, which in part followed the current via del Confine, was preferred, even though the coastal route continued to be used.
 The road must then have gone along a coastal path again and must have reached Cervia, on the coast, where archaeological ruins have been found.
 The Sabis mansio on the River Savio seems to have served both routes.
 The road then reached Ravenna.
-From there it followed the Augusta canal until Butrium (in today's Sant’Alberto, on the southern shore of the lagoon of Comacchio) which was on the now extinct Po di Primaro branch of the River Po and skirted the mentioned lagoon.
+From there it followed the Augusta canal until Butrium (in today's Sant'Alberto, on the southern shore of the lagoon of Comacchio) which was on the now extinct Po di Primaro branch of the River Po and skirted the mentioned lagoon.
 Perhaps there was a port there.
 It then followed the Augusta embankment where there was the Augusta mansio of the Tabula Peutingeriana.
 It then crossed Valtrenus.
-It was thus described by Pliny the Elder, "By the Augustan canal the Padus [Po] is carried to Ravenna, at which place it is called the Padusa … The nearest mouth to this spot forms the extensive port known as that of Vatrenus …”
+It was thus described by Pliny the Elder, "By the Augustan canal the Padus [Po] is carried to Ravenna, at which place it is called the Padusa … The nearest mouth to this spot forms the extensive port known as that of Vatrenus …"

 Slightly further north the road reached the now extinct Po Spinetico branch of the River Po, just before ancient Spina, just to the north of Comacchio.
 It then followed another extinct branch of the river, the Sagis, and reached the Sacis Ad Padum mansio, where a canal which was probably commissioned by the emperor Nero started.
 The road went through the Corniculani and Hadriani mansiones (perhaps in Codigoro and San Basiglio in the municipality of Ariano nel Polesine respectively).
 It then reached the Septem Maria (Seven Seas), which is indicated in the Antonine itinerary and was probably between Donada and Contarina in the municipality of Porto di Viro, close to Adria.
 The fossa Clodia canal started here, at the River Tartaro, and reached today's Chioggia in the Lagoon of Venice.
 The road then turned right, further inland, to reach Atria.

-It seems that in late antiquity after Hadriani the coastal road followed a different course from that of the Popilia, which turned towards Atria but was not indicated in the Tabula Peutingeriana.
-The road probably decayed precociously, which explains the loss of its name of the road was lost and the deterioration of the road system.
+It is possible that in late antiquity, after Hadriani the coastal road followed a different course from that of the Popilia, which turned towards Atria but was not indicated in the Tabula Peutingeriana.
+The road probably decayed precociously, which explains the loss of the road name and the deterioration of the road system.